Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Very few companies can spontaneously identify which three business processes generate 80% of their revenue.
 Even fewer have tested these processes in the past 12 months.
 A Business Impact Analysis (BIA) provides exactly this clarity – and it doesn't have to be complicated or expensive.
 Here, you will learn how to get started.

-Imagine your ERP system fails completely at 8 a.m. tomorrow.
+Imagine your ERP system goes down tomorrow morning at 8 a.m.
+Completely.
 No orders, no inventory management, no invoicing.

-How long can you continue like this before real damage occurs?
+How long can you keep working like that before real damage occurs?

 ...

-If you hesitated just now, you're in good company.
-We regularly ask this question in workshops.
-The answers range from "a few hours" to "no idea, IT has documented it somewhere."
+If you had to hesitate just now, you are in good company.
+We ask this question regularly in workshops.
+The answers range from "a few hours" to "I have no idea, IT documented it somewhere."
 Both are problematic.

-The "no idea" is obvious.
-But "a few hours" doesn't help if it turns out you actually only have 30 minutes before customer orders are lost.
+The "I have no idea" is obvious.
+But "a few hours" is not much help either if it turns out you really only have 30 minutes before customer orders are lost.

-A Business Impact Analysis (BIA) is essentially a systematic inventory.
+At its core, a Business Impact Analysis (BIA) is a systematic assessment.
 It answers three questions:

 1. Which business processes are truly critical?
-(Not all – only those where a failure would be existentially threatening)
+(Not all of them—only those where an outage would threaten the company’s existence)

-2. How long can each process fail at most?
-(In hours, not vague terms like "short")
+2. How long can each process be unavailable at most?
+(In hours, not in vague terms like "short")

 3. What dependencies exist?
 (Systems, suppliers, people)

-It sounds simple.
-And it is.
-The challenge is not in the methodology, but in the fact that these questions are never systematically asked in many companies.
+That sounds simple.
+It is.
+The challenge is not the methodology, but the fact that these questions are never asked systematically in many companies.

-Traditional disaster recovery starts with the IT systems: "We have backups for Server X, failover for Database Y, RPO of 4 hours, RTO of 8 hours."
+Classic disaster recovery starts with the IT systems: "We have backups for server X, failover for database Y, an RPO of 4 hours, an RTO of 8 hours."

-But here's the problem: When your ERP fails, your customers aren't interested in your RTO.
-They want to know: Can I order?
+But here is the problem: If your ERP fails, your customers do not care about your RTO.
+They want to know: Can I place an order?
 When will my delivery arrive?
-Will I get support?
+Can I get support?

-A company we worked with had a perfect IT disaster recovery plan.
-All systems secured, regular backup tests, everything documented.
-Then a critical supplier was hit by a cyberattack.
-Production came to a halt – not because their IT failed, but because no one had thought to plan alternative procurement routes.
+One company we worked with had a perfect IT disaster recovery plan.
+All systems protected, regular backup tests, everything documented.
+Then a critical supplier was taken out by a cyberattack.
+Production came to a standstill—not because its own IT failed, but because no one had thought to plan alternative procurement paths.

-The DR plan didn't help.
-Because the problem wasn't IT.
+The DR plan did not help.
+Because the problem was not IT.
 It was a lack of business process redundancy.

-You don't need to start with a 6-month BIA project.
-Begin with these three questions – ideally tomorrow in your next executive meeting:
+You do not have to start with a six-month BIA project.
+Begin with these three questions—ideally tomorrow in your next executive meeting:

 The three core questions of a Business Impact Analysis